 Simplify the process

 A streamlined ordering process makes things easier for your vendor.
 They won’t have to follow up with you for missing information before approving your order, because all the relevant details are already there in the PO.
 It also makes for easier accounting, especially if you have a bookkeeper or accountant who isn’t aware of every transaction made by your business.
 If you end up being audited, it will be much easier for your auditor to look at your POs and match them up against invoices than for you to have to dig through old emails and receipts to try to make sense of business transactions that took place years ago.

 Is there any reason I shouldn’t use purchase orders?

 There are some business expenses that won’t necessarily be subject to purchase orders.
-For example, POs are not used for regular recurring expenses such as utilities.
-However, many of your business expenses can be captured by this single document.
+For example, POs aren’t used for regularly recurring expenses such as utilities.
+However, many of your business expenses will benefit from the use of a PO purchasing process.

-As an entrepreneur, there are already so many different tasks you must juggle at once.
-Implementing a system for using purchase orders in your business is a small thing you can do that will really streamline your operations, and make accounting much easier.
+As an entrepreneur, there are already so many tasks you have to juggle all at once.
+Implementing a system for using purchase orders in your business is a small thing you can do that will really streamline your operations and make accounting much easier.

 This article offers general information only, is current as of the date of publication, and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While the information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by RBC Ventures Inc. or its affiliates.